NehharShah/Triangle567/reports/Final_Summary.md

 # Final Testing Summary

+#Summary:

-Summary: The test cases below depicts that the initial code has a lot of bugs with the logic and flow of the code as shown by TestRun1.
+-> The test cases below depicts that the initial code has a lot of bugs with the logic and flow of the code as shown by TestRun1.
-After the changes were made to the code, the TestRun2 gave 6 passed and 3 failed cases of assertion errors.
+-> After the changes were made to the code, the TestRun2 gave 6 passed and 3 failed cases of assertion errors.
 They were corrected and TestRun3 showcases that every test has passes

 |  | TestRun1 | TestRun2 | TestRun3 |
 |---|---| --- | --- |